 Create a Frontend and a Bind Line

-Next we’re going to create a frontend, which is again, with the exception of not having a bind line or any use_backend lines, it has the general configuration for what backend to talk to and the usual configurations.
+Next, we’re going to create a frontend, which is again, with the exception of not having a binding line or any use_backend lines, it has the general configuration for what backend to talk to and the usual configurations.
 If you want to do things like add rules based upon what URL, there is an API you can use to add pretty much any command, option, routing to the frontend that you are seeking.

-Next you will want to add servers to this backend.
+Next, you will want to add servers to this backend.
 For some reason, it appears to have, or I took out my slide about adding a backend to the API.
 But, it is relatively straightforward to add a backend.

 It pretty much is: Add a bind line, rather, which allows you to specify the certificate name that you want to add, the address, the port and you can do the usual bind stuff and, in addition to this, you can of course also go to the global section and add to the usual bind ciphers with this.
 You do not have to specify your exact cipher preferences on the bind line.
 But, this API allows you to do anything you would seek to do!
 And, as there are already a whole lot of various APIs available, you can just replace any of your existing APIs with this API.